Welcome to Whatcom

-The year Captain George Vancouver sailed into a bay that just one year prior the Spaniards had labeled "Seno Gaston," the Lhaq'temish people set camp under the long morning shadow of Koma Kulshan.
-Just as they'd done for millennia, the Lummi once more awaited the return of the kings – the countless salmon that would soon arrive and begin gathering much needed strength in the basin beneath this series of rumbling falls.
+The year Captain George Vancouver sailed into a bay that just one year prior the Spaniards had labeled “Seno Gaston,” the Lhaq'temish people set camp under the long morning shadow of Koma Kulshan.1 Just as they'd done for millennia, the Lummi once more awaited the return of the kings.
+The countless salmon would soon arrive to begin gathering strength in the basin beneath this series of rumbling falls.

-Before it was a town, a county, or a charted creek; before mountains had been overlayed with names of Lieutenants and bays of accountants; before a group of towns would merge to become Bellingham, Washington; when Spain, Russia and England were still a collection of tribes themselves; this land was called Whatcom – the place of noisy waters.
+Before it was a town, a county, or a charted creek, before mountains had been overlayed with names of Lieutenants and bays of accountants, before a group of towns would merge to become Bellingham, Washington, when Spain, Russia and England were still a collection of tribes themselves,2 this land was called Whatcom: the place of noisy waters.

 It still is today.